accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 For example, in a pie chart, the contrast ratio between adjacent colours in each sector and between each colour and the background colour should be assessed if this is the only way to recover the information.

-On the other hand, if a legend gives the values and all the useful information for each sector in text form, the criterion is no longer applicable, since the information is available by another means.
+On the other hand, if a legend gives the values and all the useful information for each sector as a text, the criterion is no longer applicable, since the information is available by another means.

 #### Activation time

 Activation time for flashing or moving content: time during which the flashing or movement is active.

 #### Alternative text version
-This is text identical to the content of a text image.
+Text identical to the content of a text image.
 The alternative version can be made available by means of an anchor adjacent to the image or a link enabling an alternative version of the document to be consulted in which the text image is replaced by text.

 ### C